Chair, School of Fine and Performing Arts

 Fax (937) 775-2663

-Zehringer has shared the stage with some of the most dynamic conductors and performing artists of our time, ranging from pops artists such as Aretha Franklin and Dennis De Young, to world class classical artists such as Wynton Marsalis, Doc Severinsen, Itzak Perlman, John Adams, and James Levine, to name a few.
+He has shared the stage with some of the most dynamic conductors and performing artists of our time, ranging from pops artists Aretha Franklin, Wayne Newton, and Dennis De Young to world class classical artists Wynton Marsalis, Doc Severinsen, Itzhak Perlman, John Adams, and James Levine, to name a few.

 Zehringer earned his Doctor of Musical Arts degree (DMA) in Trumpet Performance from the University of Cincinnati College-Conservatory of Music, his Master of Music degree in Performance from the Eastman School of Music, as well as a Bachelor of Music in Music Education from Bowling Green State University.

 Dan is an Ohio native, and proud Daytonian.
 His husband, Justin Mohler, is the chef-owner of Salt Block Biscuit Company, and together with their French Bulldog Sophie, enjoy caring for and beautifying their 110-year-old Dayton home, as well as vacationing “Up North” in Northern Michigan.